kustomzone/chaincode-investigator/how_do_i_chaincode.md

 ###Environment Setup
 - Download and install GoLang for your OS - https://golang.org/dl/
-- Add the hyperledger shim code to your Go path by opening a command prompt/terminal and type:
+- Add the Hyperledger shim code to your Go path by opening a command prompt/terminal and type:

 	```
-	go get github.com/hyperledger/fabric/core/chaincode/shim
+	go get GitHub.com/hyperledger/fabric/core/chaincode/shim
 	```

-##Github Setup
+##GitHub Setup
-The Bluemix IBM Blockchain service currently requires chaincode to be in a [Github](https://github.com/) repositiory.
+The Bluemix IBM Blockchain service currently requires chaincode to be in a [GitHub](https://Github.com/) repository.
-Therefore you should register a Github account and setup Git locally on your computer.
+Therefore, you should register a GitHub account and setup Git locally on your computer.
 - Create a new repo for this project named `my_first_chaincode`
 - Clone the repo to your local machine